What’s that constant headache pain in the temples?

 A doctor who suspects temporal arteritis will check your blood's erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP).
 A high level of one or both suggests there's inflammation in your body.
 In some centers, ultrasound of the temporal arteries can confirm the diagnosis.
 But the most sure way to diagnose the condition, however, is to remove part of the blood vessel and examine it under a microscope for changes in the artery wall.

 Confirming temporal arteritis is crucial because the condition requires long-term treatment with drugs to reduce inflammation.
 Therapy with high dose corticosteroids should start as soon as possible.
-Your doctor may even begin steroid therapy as a precautionary measure before having an ultrasound or taking the blood vessel biopsy.
+Your doctor will often begin corticosteroid therapy as a precautionary measure before having an ultrasound or taking the blood vessel biopsy.

 You will probably need to take prednisone or other corticosteroid at a high dose until symptoms have disappeared and the results of further laboratory tests are close to normal.
 This usually takes at least a month.
 The dosage is then gradually decreased.
 Your doctor may suggest adding another anti-inflammatory drug, such as tocilizumab, to help more rapidly reduce the dose of prednisone.